genesiscommunitysuccess/docs/docs/web-ui-reference/components/interaction/anchored-region.md

 ---
 id: anchored-region
-title: Anchored Region
+title: Anchored region
 sidebar_position: 30
 ---

-An _anchored region_ is a container component which enables authors to create layouts where the contents of the anchored region can be positioned relative to another "anchor" element.
+An _anchored region_ is a container component that enables you to create layouts where the contents of the anchored region can be positioned relative to another "anchor" element.
 Additionally, the _anchored region_ can react to the available space between the anchor and a parent ["viewport"](https://developer.mozilla.org/en-US/docs/Glossary/viewport) element such that the region is placed on the side of the anchor with the most available space, or even resize itself based on that space.

-## Setup
+## Set-up

 ```ts
 import { provideDesignSystem, alphaAnchoredRegion } from '@genesislcap/alpha-design-system';